The High Cost of a Bump on the Head

 When I have used that $20 million lifetime cast projection in presentations I have given on long-term needs of people with brain injury, the audience usually is astounded.
 I encourage them to take a look at their insurance policies and see how much is available through their insurance to pay for the rehabilitation.
 Most agree quickly that their insurance will only pay for a fraction of the lifetime costs associated with disability for severe brain injury and what is available will be directed for the medical costs of the initial injury.

-We routinely see people who have incurred over one million dollars in the first thirty to sixty days post-injury to keep them alive.
+We routinely see people who have incurred over one million dollars in the first thirty to sixty days post-injury take out medical finance loans to keep them alive.
 What resources will fund the rest of their lives?

 In an earlier blog, Paul Stone wrote about the Medicaid waiver programs which operate in about half of the states to provide specific services for brain injury services outside of nursing homes and allow for services to be provided in the person’s home and community.
 The states with these Medicaid waivers are working to avoid institutionalization and to provide some level of continuing care.

 After the Medicaid waiver blog, Paul Stone turned his attention to the Medicare 60% rule and an analysis of outcomes for people with disabilities, including brain injury treated in Inpatient Rehabilitation Facilities (IRF’s) versus Skilled Nursing Facilities (SNF’s).
 The outcomes in the study by Dobson and DaVanzo (2014) speak to lower mortality, fewer re-hospitalizations with fewer emergency room visits for people treated in Inpatient Rehabilitation Facilities.
 Yet, the issue before Congress was to redirect monies to SNF-based programs.
 Somehow I cannot follow the logic of that when the data so clearly point to essential differences.